 • In addition, a reduced rate in conference registration fees is provided for patient group representatives who are not part of the advertised program and who do not receive a scholarship.

 • NHLC strongly encourages its partners to include patients in their presentations and provide for their travel and accommodations.

 • Each year, the venue chosen accommodates all disability requirements.
 In 2018, NHLC will be held at the St. John’s convention centre, which meets all local and provincial accessibility requirements.

-• This year, NHLC will make some of its plenaries accessible through free livestreaming accessible online (link to come).
-The Twitter hashtag #NHLC2018 will be actively promoted prior to and during the events so that participants, including virtual patient participants s, can join the conversation and discussion presentations, key learnings, etc. The conference will obtain many presentation slides from speakers, and host them on our website for free viewing and downloading.
+• This year, NHLC will make some of its plenaries accessible through free livestreaming accessible online here.
+The Twitter hashtag #NHLC2018 will be actively promoted prior to and during the events so that participants, including virtual patient participants, can join the conversation and discuss presentations, key learnings, etc. The conference will obtain many presentation slides from speakers, and host them on our website for free viewing and downloading.

 NHLC will evaluate the success of these elements and look for further ways to improve and include patients and their families in future conferences.
 NHLC recognizes and endorses the essential contribution of patients and families in the development of the conference.
 We welcome your questions and ideas to help us improve on our commitment.
 Please contact us at email@example.com.

 More information about Patients Included can be found on their website at: https://patientsincluded.org/.